WilcoxJ/landingPage/README.md

 # Wilco

-Just messing around with the Three.js library to create interactive particle effects and geometric shapes.
+Practicing with the Three.js library to create interactive particle effects and geometric shapes.

+/js/script.js is where all that takes place.